EmployeeIssues.comU.S. Employee Rights in Plain English

 Fourteenth Amendment to the U.S. Constitution

 Consists of five sections.
-In brief, it grants U.S. citizenship to those who are eligible and guarantees equal protection to all U.S. citizens under the law.
-Prohibits all states from passing and enforcing laws that deprive Americans of their rights and immunities granted by U.S. citizenship.
-Also prohibits all states from passing or enforcing laws that deprive U.S. citizens of life, liberty or property, without due process of law (following legal rules and procedures).
-Also referred to as Amendment XIV.
+In brief, it: grants U.S. citizenship to those who are eligible and guarantees equal protection to all U.S. citizens under the law; prohibits all states from passing and enforcing laws that deprive Americans of their rights and immunities granted by U.S. citizenship; prohibits all states from depriving U.S. citizens of life, liberty or property without due process of law (following legal rules and procedures); prohibits persons from holding government offices if they have engaged in insurrection or rebellion while holding government offices for which they swore to support the U.S. Constitution; prohibits questioning the validity of the public debt.
+See Amendment XIV for the full text.

 Fraud